 Shear thickening fluids

 We have identified several connections between shear thickening and the jamming transition, where particles are packed just tightly enough to form a rigid structure.
-We found the strength of shear thickening is controlled similar to a second order phase transition by a critical point that coincides with the jamming point [Brown & Jaeger, PRL (2009), Brown et al. Phys.
-Rev. E (2011)].
-In collaboration with Joe DeSimone's group at the University of North Carolina and Liquidia Technologies who can fabricate particles of different shapes, we have been able to show that confinement of rod-shaped suspensions to a few layers results in an ordered state and eliminates shear thickening, in contrast to the strong disorder and shear thickening at the jamming point [Brown et al., J. Rheology (2010)].
+We found the strength of shear thickening is controlled by a critical packing fraction t that coincides with the jamming point such that the strength of shear thickening gets stronger closer to and diverges at this critical packing fraction [Brown & Jaeger, PRL (2009), Brown et al. (2011)].
+In collaboration with Joe DeSimone's group at the University of North Carolina and Liquidia Technologies who can fabricate particles of different shapes, we have been able to show that confinement of rod-shaped suspensions to a few layers results in an ordered state and eliminates shear thickening, in contrast to the strong disorder and shear thickening at the jamming point [Brown et al. (2010)].
+Since even small errors in packing fraction lead to large uncertainties near a critical point, we developed a technique to better resolve data near the critical point by using the critical shear rate as a reference instead of packing fraction [Maharjan and Brown (2019)].

 Funding: NSF DMR 1410157 (CMP)